-Pick Ups at Hwy 365/GA 52 - Lula
+Pick Ups at Hwy 365/GA 52 - Lula (Contact Marsha to schedule if needed)

 Departure Time:

-Meals: Once we are in the valley there will be no places to purchase any food or snacks
+Once we are in the valley there will be no places to purchase any food or snacks

 Carry enough snacks for the entire day!
 Only necessary to carry one serving on the trail.